Results

 Dallen Trealoff v.
 Forest River, Inc. / Forest River, Inc. v.
 Eclipse Recreational Vehicles, Inc.: Plaintiff’s counsel in a six-week jury trial against billionaire Peter Liegl and his company, Forest River, Inc., which is now a subsidiary of Berkshire Hathaway Inc. The jury’s unanimous verdict included findings of fraud and breach of oral contract, along with malice, against both Peter Liegl and Forest River, Inc., and a total monetary judgment of over $17 million, with $15 million in punitive damages.
 The jury also unanimously rejected Forest River’s claims for misappropriation of trade secrets.
-BCH represented plaintiffs Dallen and Joanne Trealoff, a married couple who co-own and operate Eclipse Recreational Vehicles, Inc. (Opposing counsel: Musick Peeler & Garrett)
+BCHM represented plaintiffs Dallen and Joanne Trealoff, a married couple who co-own and operate Eclipse Recreational Vehicles, Inc. (Opposing counsel: Musick Peeler & Garrett)

 Jane Doe v.
 Derrick Rose, Randall Hampton, and Ryan Allen: Mr. Baute, assisted by Ms. Palko, represented NBA athlete Derrick Rose in a two-week civil jury trial in federal court, in which Mr. Rose and two of his closest friends were accused of raping the plaintiff.
 Race and gender tensions in the case were exacerbated due to inaccurate and sensationalist nationwide media coverage.
 Obtained a gag order preventing the plaintiff and her counsel from talking to news media about the case.
 A jury of six women and two men voted unanimously in favor of all three defendants after only two hours of deliberation.
 The Ninth Circuit affirmed the judgment.